Document Legalization in Kenya: MFA eCitizen, Embassy Legalization, Costs & Apostille Route

 8. Download, print or collect the authentication output according to the applicable process.

-Important: Some embassies may require a traditional wet-stamped MFA output rather than relying only on a QR-code printout.
-Confirm the destination embassy’s current instruction before filing.
+Some embassies may require a traditional wet-stamped MFA output rather than relying only on a QR-code printout.
+Confirm the destination embassy’s current instruction before filing, especially for immigration, employment, study and marriage-use documents.

 Embassy and Consular Legalization in Nairobi